-Answer: Before the end of the reporting period, NEH intends to hold a mandatory "FOIA Refresher Training" for agency personnel with FOIA responsibilities.
-This one-hour, in-person training will review NEH's FOIA policies and procedures and reinforce the agency's commitment to responding accurately and promptly to all FOIA requests.
+Answer: During the reporting period, NEH held a mandatory "FOIA Refresher Training" for agency personnel with FOIA responsibilities.
+This one-hour, in-person training reviewed NEH's FOIA policies and procedures and reinforced the agency's commitment to responding accurately and promptly to all FOIA requests.

-Throughout the reporting period, NEH's primary FOIA professional conducted oneon-one training verbally and in writing, as needed, to remind agency staff of their FOIA responsibilities and to answer specific FOIA-related questions.
+Also during the reporting period, NEH's primary FOIA professional conducted one-onone training verbally and in writing, as needed, to remind agency staff of their FOIA responsibilities and to answer specific FOIA-related questions.